 Case Study

-Post-acquisition technical assessment
+Post-acquisition technical due diligence

 Climate/ESG SaaS platform.
 Inherited codebase, zero observability, production instability.
 In 90 days, the team went from firefighting to operating.